Post

 Displays the contents of the file's dynamic section, if it has one.

-Hm, that’s interesting.
-I thought sections should not be trusted.
-Why doesn’t the program searches for the DT_DYNAMIC instead ?
+As you may have heard, sections should not be trusted.
+So why doesn’t the program uses the dynamic table via the process headers (PT_DYNAMIC) instead?
 The answer is obviously more nuanced than this.

-The next chapter will walk you through how readelf finds and parse the dynamic table.
+The next chapter will walk you through how readelf finds and parses the dynamic table.

-1. Sets the address of the dynamic section by reading p_offset of the PT_DYNAMIC entry.
+1. Sets the address of the dynamic section by reading p_offset of the program header PT_DYNAMIC entry.

 You may find below the source code of the “process_program_headers” of the readelf executable.